 - ERIK (Early Reading Intervention Knowledge)

-- Transition Programs for Preps and Grade 6
+- Transition Programs for Foundation and Year 6

-- Outdoor Education (including a camping program every 2 years for Levels 3 and 4)
+- Camping program every 2 years for Years 3 – 6

 - Incursions and excursions to complement our curriculum